 Sustainability in the Food and Drink Industry, Wrapped Up

-At the Leisure Food and Beverage Expo on 6th-7th November 2019, at the NEC Birmingham, we aim to inform you about changes within the industry.
+At the Leisure F&B Expo on 6th-7th November 2019, at the NEC Birmingham, we aim to inform you about changes within the industry.
 If you want to discover more about what we offer, or want to exhibit, then please do contact our Event Director, Oliver Hayes, at firstname.lastname@example.org, or call +44 (0)117 929 6087.

-Otherwise, get your free tickets to learn more about food and drink with the leisure and hospitality industry.
-Ge involved!
+Otherwise, get your FREE tickets to learn more about food and drink with the leisure and hospitality industry.
+Get involved!